Aid worker killed in Nigeria after Islamists' deadline expires: government

 The video had also referred to schoolgirl Leah Sharibu, 15, who was abducted in February from her school in the town of Dapchi.

-The government did not confirm which of the women had been killed, other than saying it was an aid worker.
+Liman worked in a hospital supported by the ICRC and Loksha as a nurse in a center supported by UNICEF.

 “We are deeply pained by this killing, just like we were by the recent killing of the first aid worker.
-However, we will keep the negotiations open and continue to work to free the innocent women who remain in the custody of their abductors,” Information Minister Lai Mohammed said in a statement.
+However, we will keep the negotiations open and continue to work to free the innocent women who remain in the custody of their abductors,” information minister Mohammed said in a statement.

-The International Committee of the Red Cross appealed for lives to be spared on Sunday, as the deadline approached.
+The ICRC appealed for lives to be spared on Sunday, as the deadline approached.

 “We are hearing devastating reports that Hauwa has been executed.
 At this stage, we have no confirmation that this is true.
 We desperately hope not.
 This situation is heartbreaking and our thoughts remain with the family,” ICRC spokeswoman Krista Armstrong told Reuters in Geneva on Monday.